What are you looking for?

-Going for a second mortgage and managing it may not be tough if you've already taken a loan against your home.
-However, there are loopholes which you would surely like to avoid.
-So, prior to moving on with a second loan, take a look at the 10 big mistakes which can spoil your deal and make things worse for you.
+Getting and managing a second mortgage may not sound tough if you've already taken out a loan against your home.
+However, there are loopholes that you should avoid.
+So, prior to getting a second loan, take a look at the 10 big mistakes that can make things worse for you.

-Moreover, the purpose of these loans are different, for example, you consolidate debts with equity loan or go for home improvement but when it comes to periodic needs, it's the credit line that you opt for.
-So, all you need is a basic understanding of both loans to make them work for you.
+Moreover, the purposes of these loans are different.
+For example, a home equity loan is designed to help you consolidate debts or make home improvements, but when it comes to fulfilling your periodic needs, HELOC is better.
+All you need is a basic understanding of both the loans to make them work for you.

 2. Taking out a large credit line

 Think twice before you take out a large credit line.
-The credit line will be taken into account when you apply for other loan and possibly you can get rejected too.
+How much your line of credit is for will be taken into account when you apply for other loan and can possibly get rejected too.

-Most often your credit line payments are determined on the basis of total credit liability even though there may be zero balance on your credit line.
-As such, a large credit line implies large payments which may affect your ability of repaying the second mortgage or other loans as well.
+Most often your credit line payments are determined on the basis of your total credit liability even though you have not taken out any money from your line of credit.
+A large credit line implies large payments that may affect your ability to repay the second mortgage as well as other loans.

 3. Not shopping enough for the best loan

-You may decide to take out the loan from a bank where you have a checking account.
-But if you wish to get the best loan for your needs, look out for one which can give you some benefits and help you save due to lower rate of interest.
+You may decide to take out the loan from the bank where you have a checking account.
+But if you wish to get the best loan for your needs, look one that can give you some benefits and help you save due to lower interest rates.

 It's your lender's responsibility to provide you with a Good Faith estimate (GFE) after you apply.
-It helps you with a breakdown of the fees involved.
-So, you can be assured of not paying hidden fees and costs.
-So, even if your lenders forget, just remind him that you are yet to receive the GFE.
+A GFE provides you with a breakdown of all the fees involved so you can be assured that you will not be paying any hidden fees or costs.
+So, even if your lender forgets, just remind them that you are yet to receive a GFE.

 You may have to pay less on a second mortgage than if you are managing a credit card.
-To know which is better, you need to consider the interest rate on credit card and the effective rate on second mortgage after taking into account the tax deduction.
-Say for example, you have taken a Heloc.
-Its effective rate is given by,
+To find out which is better, you need to consider the interest rates on credit cards and compare it with the rate on a second mortgage after taking into account the tax deduction.
+For example, if you have taken a HELOC.
+Its effective rate is:

 Effective rate = rate* (1 - tax bracket)